Different Ranges of Credit Scores

 FICO Score Ranges

-Although decisions regarding loan approval and loan terms are made based on many factors other than just your rating, determining your score range will tell you whether it is sufficient for the type of loan you are applying for.
+Although decisions regarding loan approval and loan terms are influenced by many more factors than just your rating, your score range is a good metric of whether you can get the loan you’re applying for.
 One of the most common credit ratings is the FICO.
-Most credit companies use this model to determine the creditworthiness of potential borrowers and make decisions regarding loan approval.
+Most credit companies use this model to determine the creditworthiness of potential borrowers.

-FICO scores are calculated by using data from your credit reports to evaluate your riskiness as a borrower and predict whether you will repay the loan on time and in full.
-Whether you will be approved for a loan and at what interest rates depends on your credit scores.
+FICO scores are calculated by using data from your credit reports to evaluate your reliability as a borrower and predict whether you will repay the loan on time and in full.
+So, your chances of approval and interest rates depend on this score.

 • Excellent (800–850).
-This rating demonstrates that the potential borrower is highly desirable, their creditworthiness is high, and any risks of lending them money are minimal.
+Such a high rating marks a potential borrower as a highly desirable customer with great creditworthiness, as any risks of lending them money are minimal.

 • Very Good (740–799).
 This score is above average and shows lenders that the potential borrower is very reliable and is likely to meet their debt obligations.

 • Fair (580–669).
-This credit rating is below average, but borrowers with these scores can still qualify for loan approval.
+This credit rating is below average, but borrowers with these scores can still qualify for various loans.
+However, they will likely have to cope with high interest rates.

 • Poor (300–579).
 This level of rating is significantly below the average and signals to lenders that the potential borrower may be risky and unreliable.

-If we are talking about FICO scores, then the factors that affect your credit score rating chart are distributed as follows: payment history (35%), amounts owed (30%), length of credit history (15%), credit mix (10%), new credit (10%).
+If we are talking about FICO scores, the factors that affect your placement in this credit score rating chart are as follows: payment history (35%), amounts owed (30%), length of credit history (15%), credit mix (10%), new credit (10%).

 VantageScore Ranges